SamanthaBajis/Puzzler/README.md

 # Acknowledgments
 To make **_Puzzler_** possible:
 <br />
-<br /> • Udacity - Gathering of assets to use to make scene
-                 - Coding for player movement mechanic and sphere "simon says" mechanic
+<br /> • Udacity - Gathering of assets to use to make scene, coding for player movement mechanic and sphere "simon says" mechanic
 <br />
 <br /> • Google VR SDK - Head tracking, sound system and ability for the users interaction with the Google Cardboard Viewer
 <br />